vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api.md

-AKO, from 1.4.1, claims support for Layer 4 Service integration with Gateway APIs v1alpha1.
+AKO claims support for Layer 4 Service integration with Gateway APIs v1alpha1.
 In order to enable the feature, and allow AKO to watch for Gateway API objects - GatewayClass and Gateway - the `servicesAPI` flag in the `values.yaml` must be set to `true`.

 ### Installation